bruin christopher runyan | somatic practitioner

 ~Staci Haines

-The East Bay Center for Meditation has a fantastic list of resources, including product information and more information about EI that I encourage you to check out: http://eastbaymeditation.org/accessibility/fragrancefree.html Please be in touch if you have additional questions about EI or other access needs.
+The East Bay Center for Meditation has a fantastic list of fragrance-free resources, including product information and more information about EI that I encourage you to check out: http://eastbaymeditation.org/accessibility/fragrancefree.html Please be in touch if you have additional questions about EI or other access needs.